 Setting the Scottish Budget

 Setting the Scottish Budget is a year-round process that begins in May each year.
-Click on an event to find out more about it:
+The normal milestones during the year are as follows:

 The Scottish Budget hasn't always been set like this.
 Read the history of the Scottish Budget further down the page.

 In May we publish the Medium Term Financial Strategy, which:

 - explains the Fiscal Framework and funding arrangements we now operate within